marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

 My review partner is Max Westerman.
 He gave me the following point:

 # Points of improvement from Max to me
+## Point 1:
-- On top of every file you can place a summary about the what the code does and in which view the code is used.
+On top of every file you can place a summary about the what the code does and in which view the code is used.
 So I do this:

     import SwiftUI